schedin/actions-runner-fat/README.md

 ## Using with Actions Runner Controller (ARC)

-To use this image with ARC, update your Helm install command for you scale set use this image instead of the default.
+To use this image with ARC, update your Helm install command for you scale set to this image instead of the default.
 For example:
 ```bash
 INSTALLATION_NAME="arc-runner-set"
 NAMESPACE="arc-runners"